Shape Shifting Light Dark Matter Solitons: Self-Gravitating Solitons

 \section{Self-Gravitating Solitons}

-The shape and energy of a self-gravitating BEC soliton is equivalent to the quantum mechanical ground state of a system consisting entirely of dark matter Bose particles of mass $m_0$ with a total mass $M = M_{\rm{DM}}$.
-The resulting numerical solution was first obtained over 50 years ago \cite{Rufsys69,MemHar89}.
-More recently, Schive, Chiueh and Broadhurst \cite{SchCos14} have suggested the following appealingly simple analytical approximation for the soliton probability density $\rho(r) =\rho_{\rm{Schive}}(r)$.
+The shape and energy of a self-gravitating BEC soliton are equivalent to the quantum mechanical ground state of a system consisting entirely of dark matter Bose particles of mass $m_0$ with a total mass $M = M_S$.
+The resulting numerical solution was first obtained over 50 years ago \citep{Rufsys69,MemHar89}.
+More recently, Schive, Chiueh, and Broadhurst \citep{SchCos14} have suggested the following appealingly simple analytical approximation to the soliton probability density $\rho(r) =\rho_{\rm{Schive}}(r)$.

-The maximum probability density is $\rho_0 = \rho_{\rm{Schive}}(0)$ and the constant $b = 2^{1/8}-1 \approx 0.090508$ (often rounded to $0.091$) is that required to assure that $x_c = r_c/a_0$ is equal to the radius at which $ \rho$ attains half its maximum value $\rho_{\rm{Schive}}(r_c) =\frac{1}{2} \rho_0$.
-The above approximation accurately represents the true $\rho(r)$, out to about $r \approx 4 r_c \approx 10 a_0 $, beyond which Eq.~\ref{E:SPiSchive} overshoots the more accurate numerical solution, as shown in Fig~\ref{F:VrRhor} and further described below.
+The maximum probability density is $\rho_0 = \rho_{\rm{Schive}}(0)$ and the constant $b = 2^{1/8}-1 \approx 0.090508$ (often rounded to $0.091$) is that required to assure that $x_c = r_c/a_0$ is equal to the radius at which $\rho$ attains half its maximum value, $\rho_{\rm{Schive}}(r_c) =\frac{1}{2} \rho_0$.
+The above approximation accurately represents the true $\rho(r)$ out to about $r \approx 4 r_c \approx 10 a_0$, beyond which Eq.~\ref{E:SPiSchive} overshoots the more accurate numerical solution, as shown in Fig.~\ref{F:VrRhor} and further described below.

-The following simple Gaussian functional form \cite{Rinpar23} is another simple, and yet reasonably accurate, approximation to the self-gravitating soliton probability density, $\rho(r) = \rho_{\rm{Gaussian}}$.
+The following single Gaussian functional form is another simple, reasonably accurate, approximation for the self-gravitating soliton probability density, $\rho(r) = \rho_{\rm{Gaussian}}$, that has been widely used in variational treatments of bosonic systems and self-gravitating Bose--Einstein condensates \citep{ChaMas11,ChaMas19,Chavanis19,ChaPre19,Alcubierre18,Rinpar23}.